Accreditations & Recognitions

 The American Bar Association (ABA) is recognized by the U.S. Department of Education as the accrediting agency for J.D. programs in the United States.
 The ABA requires universities to uphold a rigorous curriculum that prepares graduates to become effective, ethical, and responsible participants in the legal profession.
 Quinnipiac University is one of only 205 schools in the country to hold this accreditation.

-The Quinnipiac University School of Education is nationally accredited by the Council for the Accreditation of Education Preparation (CAEP).
-The CAEP sets rigorous standards to ensure programs are designed to produce caring educators committed to enhancing the quality of education they provide and is recognized as a professional accrediting body by the Connecticut State Department of Education.
+The Quinnipiac University School of Education is nationally accredited based on the National Council for Accreditation of Teacher Education (NCATE) standards, through the CAEP accreditation system.
+The NCATE standards ensure programs are designed to produce caring educators committed to enhancing the quality of education they provide, and is recognized as a professional accrediting body by the Connecticut State Department of Education.

 Commission on Collegiate Nursing Education

-Quinnipiac University's online undergraduate and doctoral nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
+Programs offered through the School of Nursing at Quinnipiac University are accredited by the Commission on Collegiate Nursing Education.
 The CCNE supports and encourages continual self-assessment by nursing programs throughout the country to support the growth and improvement of these programs.

 National Council for State Authorization Reciprocity Agreements

-Quinnipiac University is accredited by the New England Association of Schools and Colleges (NEASC), an accreditation body committed to maintaining the highest academic standards for all levels of education.
-Since 1885, the NEASC has built its accreditation around the principles of self-study, peer review and follow-up to ensure an institutional commitment to improvement and compliance with established qualitative standards.
+Quinnipiac University is accredited by the New England Commission of Higher Education (NECHE), an accreditation body committed to maintaining the highest academic standards for all levels of education.
+Since 1885, the NECHE (formerly NEASC) has built its accreditation around the principles of self-study, peer review and follow-up to ensure an institutional commitment to improvement and compliance with established qualitative standards.